-In this short article we’ll outline the basics of SEO, as well as equip you with the core concepts to make decisions and site optimizations that will deliver results.
+In this brief guide we’ll outline the primary SEO basics—as well as equip you with the core concepts to make decisions and site optimizations that will deliver results.

 Every day, Google handles billions of searches—trillions per year—serving up relevant content (i.e. results) based on consumer’s search queries.
 Increasingly, the success of a business is grounded in its ability to understand the needs of its customers and ensure that their high-quality, valuable content gets top ranks on search engines.

 What is Search Engine Optimization?

 Search engine optimization—SEO for short—is the practice of fine-tuning your website and individual web pages to achieve higher rankings on search engines like Google, Bing, DuckDuckGo, and others.

 The goal is to increase your website’s visibility in results on major search engines—and thereby increase organic traffic to your website (i.e. not traffic from paid advertising or referral links).

 By choosing highly relevant keywords and continuously optimizing your website and content—search engines will promote links to your site when users perform searches.

 What are SERPs and why are they important?